Analytics

 Analytics (C) Adret LLC

 Statistics is essentially the application of science to data.
-Hence, applied multivariate statistics is often referred to as “Data Science.”
+Hence, applied multivariate statistical analysis is often referred to as “Data Science.”
 In most cases, “Analytics” or “Advanced Analytics” are analogous terms.
-There is a good chance that you have heard these and other terms such as “Business Intelligence,” “Big Data,” “Machine Learning,” “Neural Networks,” and “Deep Learning” being used with increasing frequency in the last few years.
+These and other terms such as “Business Intelligence,” “Big Data,” “Machine Learning (ML),” “Neural Networks,” “Deep Learning,” and “Artificial Intelligence (AI)” are being used with increasing frequency in recent years.

 While the advent of automated machine learning applications have made highly sophisticated algorithms readily implementable by anyone regardless of their level of statistical acumen, the following facts remain highly relevant to all analytics practitioners: